The secret cell phone solution for hearing loss

 While phones for hearing impaired people have been around for many years, devices for hearing aid compatible cell phones have only recently hit the market.
-Now there’s a device that will help improve hearing by streaming sound from almost any cell phone directly into your hearing aids.
+There’s also a device that will help improve hearing by streaming sound from almost any cell phone directly into your hearing aids.
 It’s called CALL-DEX from Widex and it’s changing how people with hearing loss use their phones.

 While cell phone technology has improved immensely over the past ten years, the sound coming from that tiny phone speaker remains difficult to hear for people with hearing loss – even when they use hearing aids.
 That’s why Widex developed CALL-DEX, a device smaller than a matchbook that plugs into most cell phones and lets you discreetly stream calls directly to your hearing aid.